LITTLETON, CO –Stephen Walker is quietly considering leaving PeakView Community Church after another disheartening morning at church.

-You wouldn’t think people would be that nitpicky since church is supposed to be a place of grace and forgiveness.
+You wouldn’t think it people would be that nitpicky since the church is supposed to be a place of grace and forgiveness.
 For some, it’s just not that easy.

 “It’s kind of like when you’re watching a movie and someone is climbing through the ventilation system and gets stuck.
-You panic and start hyperventilating.
 I just have to close my eyes and not watch.
 People think I’m being spiritual when it’s just that I can’t take it anymore”.

 Sources tell us that Walker isn’t alone in his concerns.
 Local high school English teacher Marilyn Powell is having difficulties, too.

 “All week long I grade papers by my students with poor punctuation and come to church hoping for a reprieve,” said Powell.
 “Just last week one of the songs said, ‘Its amazing’.
 Obviously, it should be a contraction.”